-- Phase 1 Clinical Trial: The first phase of clinical trials involves a small test group – usually less than 100 people – and helps determine if the vaccine is generally safe.
+- Phase 1 clinical research study: The first phase of clinical research studies involves a small test group – usually less than 100 people – and helps determine if the vaccine is generally safe.
 This phase also helps scientists determine the best dosage for the vaccine.

-- Phase 2 Clinical Trial: Once a vaccine advances past the first phase, it requires a larger study group – typically a few hundred volunteers.
+- Phase 2 clinical research study: Once a vaccine advances past the first phase, it requires a larger study group – typically a few hundred volunteers.
 This phase focuses on efficacy, or how well the vaccine works.
 These studies also help inform side effects.

-- Phase 3 Clinical Trial: The final stage of vaccine testing usually includes thousands of volunteers.
+- Phase 3 clinical research study: The final stage of vaccine testing usually includes thousands of volunteers.
 This stage incorporates a placebo vaccine, also known as a control medication.
 Participants receive either the placebo vaccine or the active vaccine in testing, allowing scientists to compare people who receive the vaccine to those who did not.
 This final phase provides more conclusive data about vaccine efficacy and side effects.

-Phases of clinical trials are an essential part of the vaccine development process.
+Phases of clinical research studies are an essential part of the vaccine development process.
 By examining the unique COVID-19 vaccine development process, trial participants may better understand how truly safe and effective these vaccines can be.

 To get started, you simply need to fill out an online application.
 Within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 To learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of frequently asked questions.